JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 8 Notes.md

 Given a training set with a large number of features (e.g. $x^{(1)},\dots,x^{(m)} \in \mathbb{R}^{10000}$ ) we can use PCA to reduce the number of features in each example of the training set (e.g.$z^{(1)},\dots,z^{(m)} \in \mathbb{R}^{1000}$).

-Note that we should define the PCA reduction from $x^{(i)}$ to $z^{(i)}$ only on the training set and not on the cross-validation or test sets.
+**Note** that we should define the PCA reduction from $x^{(i)}$ to $z^{(i)}$ only on the training set and not on the cross-validation or test sets.
 You can apply the mapping $z^{(i)}$ to your cross-validation and test sets after it is defined on the training set.

 Applications

 - Compressions

-Reduce space of data
+- Reduce space of data

-Speed up algorithm
+- Speed up algorithm

 - Visualization of data

 Choose $k = 2$ or $k = 3$

-**Bad use of PCA: **trying to prevent overfitting.
+**Bad use of PCA: **

+1) Trying to prevent overfitting.
 We might think that reducing the features with PCA would be an effective way to address overfitting.
 It might work, but is not recommended because it does not consider the values of our results y.
 Using just regularization will be at least as effective.

-Don't assume you need to do PCA. **Try your full machine learning algorithm without PCA first.** Then use PCA if you find that you need it.
+2) Don't assume you need to do PCA. **Try your full machine learning algorithm without PCA first.** Then use PCA if you find that you need it.